alan-turing-institute/alexa-room-finder/README.md

 ## Testing The Lambda Function Locally

 In order to test locally, you'll first need a token to pass to the Lambda function.
 During development, I am using [Postman](https://www.getpostman.com/) to acquire tokens, and copying them in manually.

-You'll just need to edit file: `test/config.js`, replacing `{token}` with your actual token.
+Edit file: `test/config.js`, most importantly replacing `{token}` with your actual token.
+For the actual room booking intent, you also need to change the `owner` and `roomName` variables to be the email address of the room calendar, and the name of the room calendar.

-[lambda-local](https://www.npmjs.com/package/lambda-local) to extremely useful for testing the main Lambda function locally. `test/lambda-local-test.js` is an customisable Javascript file you can use for this.
+[lambda-local](https://www.npmjs.com/package/lambda-local) is extremely useful for testing the main Lambda function locally. `test/lambda-local-test.js` is an customisable Javascript file you can use for this.
 To test, simply use Node to run this file from the console: `node test/lambda-local-test.js`

 If you install lambda-local globally, you can also test from the console using this command: `lambda-local -l lambda/index.js -h handler -e test/filename.js` where filename is the JSON request you want to test.
 I've created test JSONs for pretty much of the available intents.
 The most important intent to test is the BookIntent in both the BLANK and \_CONFIRMMODE state, as that is the only intent that directly accesses the Office API.

+Lastly, I included a shell file so if you do install lambda-local globally, you can just run that `bash run_test.sh` and it will test every test intent.

 ## Performing the account link